abhishek9sharma/mlopsdemo/README.md

 - [models](/models): This folder contains all trained models.
 You may delete the db and train from scratch.

 - [data](/data) :  This folder contains the origial data provied plus some user hisoty data used for training sequence models.
 - [mldb.sqlite](data/mldb.sqlite) contains some training reports and latest deployed model info.
-Serves as a simple model registry in conjunctions with the trained models on file
+Serves as a simple model registry in conjunction with the trained models on file

 ## Future Work: